-Test scores are considered valid for a period of five (5) years.
-When more than five (5) years passes between the time of placement testing and enrollment in applicable course, the student should retest.
+Test scores are considered valid for a period of ten (10) years.
+When more than ten (10) years pass between the time of placement testing and enrollment in an applicable course, the student should retest.

 Students may waive the placement testing requirements under the following conditions: